 Role Name(s)

-Executive Headteacher Nys Hardingham

-Head of School Chris Doherty
+Headteacher Chris Doherty

-Deputy Headteacher: School Continuity, Safety Matt Hutton
+Deputy Headteacher: Quality of Education.
+Matt Hutton

-and Wellbeing

 Buildings and Community Manager Steve Johnson

 Health and Safety Governor Rab Bailie

 2. General Statement of Intent

 - Salterns Academy Trust (the Trust) will strive to achieve the highest standards of Health, Safety and Welfare consistent with its responsibilities under the Health and Safety at Work Act 1974 and subsequent legislation. - The Trust is committed to the provision and maintenance of safe and healthy working conditions, equipment, and systems of work for all its employees and to the provision of information, training, and supervision for this purpose. - The Trust also recognises and accepts its responsibility to protect the Health and Safety of students and all other visitors to its sites, to include contractors, temporary staff, and members of the public. - The Trust is also committed to on-going monitoring and review processes, in order that continual improvement in the management of Health and Safety can be achieved. - This policy will be brought to the attention of all staff.
 The policy will be reviewed on an annual basis or as required. - This Trust policy allows for specific Health and Safety procedures that may be required by individual schools in the Trust.